automata-network/fundingvault/playbook/CLAIMER_PLAYBOOK.md

 - The maximum amount you can claim is displayed as the claimable balance
 - A small amount of **ATA** is required as gas to complete the claim

-The amount can be claimed up to the maximum claimable balance displayed on the screen.
-This requires a small amount of gas fees in ATA to claim the funds.

 ___

 ## Understanding claimable balance and earning rate